Kong/docs.konghq.com/app/gateway-oss/2.4.x/upgrading.md

 ### Template changes

-There are **Changes in the Nginx configuration file**, between kong 2.0.x, 2.1.x, 2.2.x, 2.3.x and 2.4.x.
+There are **Changes in the Nginx configuration file**, between Kong Gateway 2.0.x, 2.1.x, 2.2.x, 2.3.x, and 2.4.x.

-To view the configuration changes between versions, clone the [Kong repository](https://github.com/kong/kong) and run `git diff` on the configuration templates, using `-w` for greater readability.
+To view the configuration changes between versions, clone the [Kong Gateway repository](https://github.com/kong/kong) and run `git diff` on the configuration templates, using `-w` for greater readability.

 Here's how to see the differences between previous versions and 2.4.x: